ShatalovYaroslav/parking-toll/README.md

 <br> A user can control the path folder for default DB with setup a 'parking.home' system property.

 ## Structure
-The service is organized with a complete RESTful API.
+The service is organized with a REST API.
 The service follows MVC packaging structure and covered by tests.
 The service is based on Spring framework and can be started with Spring Boot.
 To try it out use Swagger or (http://localhost:8080/parking).<br>